alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

    [Use this email copy](https://docs.google.com/document/d/1Yn9wsbPB9MFPO5_xJrGGnN5Ki1jkWpUfOQP2OTZ7v2g/edit#bookmark=id.naohbyl472s3)

-### Product Manager updates list of live services and closes ticket
+### Delivery Manager updates list of live services and closes ticket

 Update the [list of live services](https://docs.google.com/spreadsheets/d/1vX196ed_k9r6LSTYUo9rJskihS79voFr3pPl5w74YPA/edit#gid=1236658429).
 This is used as a rough count of the number of live services using GOV.UK PaaS - which we sometimes need to report on.